mpusz/wg21-papers/src/3045R6_quantities_and_units_library.md

 This approach works very well in practice for the (great many) users who can meet both of these conditions.
-However, it doesn't translate well to a _multi-dimensional_ units library: since there are many dimensions, and new ones can be created on the fly, it's infeasible to try to define a "practical range" for _all_ of them.
+However, it doesn't translate well to a _multi-dimensional_ units library: since there are many quantity types, and new ones can be created on the fly, it's infeasible to try to define a "practical range" for _all_ of them.
 Besides, users can still form arbitrary `std::chrono::duration` types, and they are unlikely to notice the danger they have incurred in doing so.